cabal-club/cable/readme.md

 #### 5.3.3 State
 A channel at any given moment, from the perspective of a client, is fully described by the following:

-- The latest `post/info` post of each member and ex-member.
+1. The latest `post/info` post of each member and ex-member.
-- The latest of each member and ex-member's `post/join` or `post/leave` post to the channel.
+2. The latest of each member and ex-member's `post/join` or `post/leave` post to the channel.
-- The latest `post/topic` post made to the channel, made by any member or ex-member.
+3. The latest `post/topic` post made to the channel, made by any member or ex-member.
-- All known `post/text` posts made to channel.
+4. All known `post/text` posts made to channel.

-"To the channel" refers to the `channel` field set on a given post.
+Above, "to the channel" refers to the `channel` field set on a given post.

 #### 5.3.4 Synchronization
 The `Request Channel State` and `Request Channel Time Range` requests are